'Semla Man': The Pastry-Eating Superhero Sweden Needs On Fat Tuesday

 The Swedes are fiercely devoted to the semla (one of their kings, taking the "fat" part of Fat Tuesday very seriously, died shortly after eating 14 of them ... and a lot of other stuff) and it's common for newspapers to run "best of" taste panels in the weeks leading up to the holiday.
 But Semla Man (semmelmannen), a Stockholm-based blogger who remains adamantly undercover, wasn't having it.

 "It always irritated me because they usually only tested from five different bakeries or something, and basically the same ones year after year," he says.
-"And the people in the panels: why do they have this authority?
+"And the people in the panels: Why do they have this authority?
 Who are they to tell me which one was best?"

 And so, with a determination born of love and exactitude, Semla Man set out to eat (and write) his way through Stockholm, one bakery at a time.
 (It's why he insists on anonymity — to protect his credibility as a critic.)